BoKlok is an established and successful partnership between Skanska and IKEA.

 Building in modules has many advantages.
 It enables us to reduce costs, maintain consistent and high quality and reduce the impact on the environment and the climate.

-Our homes consist of various modules that are then assembled into either two or three-bedroom semi-detached or terraced houses or into one or two-bedroom apartments.
+Our homes consist of various modules that are then assembled into either two, three of four-bedroom detached, semi-detached or terraced houses or into one or two-bedroom apartments.